camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

 Step2: Individual purchase the slice from the OTT APP, pay to operators directly.

-Step3: Provider provide the slice to the individuals (to C) directly.
+Step3: Telecom Operator provide the slice to the individuals (to C) directly.